Are you getting confused between the Radiant Rider Waite and Universal Waite? Well, you have come to the right place.

 Radiant Rider Waite Tarot Deck

-The Rider-Waite tarot cards, also known as the Rider-Waite-Smith tarot deck, is the first and most widely known tarot deck created for the western world.
-It was commissioned in 1910 by the prominent member of the Theosophical Society, Arthur Edward Waite, and was illustrated by the equally legendary and influential artist, Pamela Colman Smith.
+The Rider-Waite tarot cards, also known as the Rider-Waite-Smith tarot deck, are the first and most widely known tarot deck created for the Western world.
+It was commissioned in 1910 by the prominent member of the Theosophical Society, Arthur Edward Waite, and was illustrated by the equally legendary and influential artist Pamela Colman Smith.

 - Colman Smith, Pamela (Author)